 An inspection takes place when the DVLA need to validate that the donor car is using a registration legally, by comparing the car chassis number with its log book.
 Whilst these checks do not happen very often they will slow down the transfer process by at least a week.
 This is primarily done for the safety of the person buying the plates.
 If it turns out that the car is stolen, then the DVLA can take the registration back, even after the transfer has been completed.

 Irish number plates can be a cost-effective way to disguise the age of a vehicle.
-It is important to state that cheap Northern Irish number plates consist of marks issued by DVLNI, such marks are transferable to GB vehicles via Coleraine and Newcastle licensing office.
-Marks issued in the Republic are not transferable.
+These are from Northern Ireland and are still issued by the DVLA.
+Registrations from the ROI are not transferable.

 This is a vehicle logbook - the official DVLA document code for a logbook is V5/C Vehicle Registration Certificate.